dirt

 a.
 Use "dirt" as a noun.

 The words “dirt” and “soil” are similar when talking about the material in which plants are grown.
-It sounds more professional to say “soil,” but either word is a good choice.
+In some cases, it sounds more professional to say “soil,” but either word is a good choice.

 • Burt ordered a truckload of dirt for his garden.